-Disorders of neuromuscular transmission affect the neuromuscular junction.
-They may involve
+Disorders of neuromuscular transmission may involve

 Breakdown of acetylcholine within the synapse (eg, due to drugs or neurotoxic chemicals)

-In botulism, electromyography (EMG) detects a mild decremental response to low-frequency (2- to 3-Hz) repetitive nerve stimulation but a pronounced incremental response after 10 sec of exercise or with rapid (50-Hz) repetitive nerve stimulation.
+In botulism, electromyography (EMG) detects a mild decremental response to low-frequency (2- to 3-Hz) repetitive nerve stimulation but a pronounced incremental response after 10 seconds of exercise or with rapid (50-Hz) repetitive nerve stimulation.

 Cholinergic drugs, organophosphate insecticides Organophosphate Poisoning and Carbamate Poisoning Organophosphates and carbamates are common insecticide ingredients that inhibit cholinesterase activity, causing acute muscarinic manifestations (eg, salivation, lacrimation, urination, diarrhea... read more , and most nerve gases Nerve Chemical-Warfare Agents Nerve agents are chemical-warfare agents that act directly at nerve synapses, typically increasing the activity of acetylcholine.
 Other chemical agents were used in combat before World War II... read more (eg, sarin) block neuromuscular transmission by excessive acetylcholine action that depolarizes postsynaptic receptors.
 Miosis, bronchorrhea, abdominal cramps, diarrhea, and myasthenic-like weakness (cholinergic syndrome) result.